Why I Switched from Python to Clojure

 When I learned about Clojure, I was baffled by their lack of classes, but felt liberated by the thought of only writing functions in namespaces.
 I decided to give it a try and immediately started thinking of Dictionaries in Python and how I didn’t enjoy writing classes.
 With Clojure, I’m able to focus on what the data looks like, and not on how an object is expected to act (What’s an instance of a class but a hash-map with some namespaced functions anyways?).

 Immutable Data & Stateless Code

-With Clojure, you have to fight to use mutable data structures (that's not to say it's impossible, it's just not the default).
-More importantly, if you're working with Clojure developers, chances are they're very familiar with the benefits of immutable data.
-I say "fight" because you do have to put forth some effort to do it, but you often don't really want to.
+With Clojure, you have to fight to use mutable data structures (that’s not to say it’s impossible, it’s just not the default).
+More importantly, if you’re working with Clojure developers, the chances are high that they’re very familiar with the benefits of immutable data.
+I say “fight” because, when you do want to mutable structures, you do have to put forth some effort to do it, but you won't often find yourself needing them.

-The support and documentation for most Clojure things pales in comparison to python, it's true, but what I have noticed is that it matters where it counts.
-Clojure's core API is relatively lean and extremely well documented.
-Additionally, the Clojure community didn't experience the weird split that Pythonistas had with Python2 and Python3 (I'd imagine this is worked out by now, but I haven't kept up with Python since I stopped writing it for anything more than scripts).
+The support and documentation for most Clojure code pales in comparison to Python, but what I have noticed is that Clojure code tends to be documented where it really counts.
+For example, Clojure’s core API is relatively lean and extremely well documented.
+Additionally, the Clojure community didn’t experience the weird split that Pythonistas had with Python2 and Python3 that created a massive rift in terms of documentation, blog posts, and more.

 No __init__.py or setup.py

 You can argue that these are both shitty reasons to dislike python, but __init__.py and setup.py irritated me a lot.